 ILLUSTRATION / DESIGN COMMISSIONS

-Oxford City Council, Oxford, (Jan 2020) - A Cup of Inspiration site-specific illustration responding to the climate emergency - printed on giant coffee cup recycling bins installed in Oxford to create a trail of inspiration in three of Oxford’s business areas and inspire people to take positive action to address the climate emergency.
+Oxford City Council, Oxford (Jan 2020) - A Cup of Inspiration site-specific illustration responding to the climate emergency - printed on giant coffee cup recycling bins installed in Oxford to create a trail of inspiration in three of Oxford’s business areas and inspire people to take positive action to address the climate emergency.

 Amuse Yourself, London (Sep 2018 - May 2019) - created illustrations, design panels, handwritten logo, for website use encapsulating the company’s creative offerings, from museum and gallery tours to bespoke talks and life drawing classes.

 UCL Institute of Education, London (Sep 2017-) Department of Culture, Communication and Media - info map/trail design for MA Museums and Galleries in Education showcasing the main university areas and facilities as part of the induction package for new students used by the marketing department of UCL Institute of Education across the wider university community.